 I employ a combination of remote-sensed imagery and GIS analysis, machine learning applications, household survey design and implementation, and statistical modeling to accomplish my research objectives.
 Much of my research relies on developing geospatial code in Python, though I am literate in R and desktop applications such as ENVI, QGIS and ArcGIS Pro.
 Funded as a U.S. Borlaug Fellow in Global Food Security, I have conducted household surveys in Accra, Ghana, and Lusaka, Zambia, to examine the environmental, socioeconomic, and spatial determinants of household food security within large African cities.
-Currently, I developing novel methods to integrate continental-scale human settlement and climate data to examine the effects of climate change on urban populations in Africa.

 Prior to graduate school, my path weaved from studying International Affairs at The George Washington University, to hunting guinea worm in Northern Ghana, to working on Capitol Hill, and to teaching English in Sliven, Bulgaria, under a Fulbright Scholarship.
 This global tableau of experience cultivated my understanding of the complex and sometimes conflicting relationship between transformative science, idealistic public policy, and the practical political and local limitations of employing scientific research to enact positive change.
 By investigating climate change, urbanization, and food security, I seek to advance applied Earth systems science to address pressing global human-environmental challenges.

 Research: Urban Extreme Heat Exposure